TechDotIO/techio-documentation/markdown/markdown-cheetsheet.md

 ### strikethrough
-In GFM you can do strickthroughs.
+In GFM you can do strikethroughs.

 ``` markdown
 ~~Strike through this text.~~